 - The Chowder Hut at Meat Cove is the perfect place to eat along the Cabot Trail.
 The restaurant is open every day but Thursday from 11 am to 7 pm.
 The chowders, crabs, and mussels they serve are mouth-watering.

 - The Clucking Hen Café & Bakery: This quaint bakery serves fantastic baked goods and comfort foods; it’s the perfect place to stop after an active day on the trail.

 Where to Stay Along the Cabot Trail

-Wolfville is a tiny town in the Annapolis Valley about 100km from Halifax.
-The town is a popular tourist destination because it is wine country.
+Wolfville is a tiny town in the Annapolis Valley, about 100km from Halifax.
+The town is a popular tourist destination because it is in wine country.